Altinity/clickhouse-backup/Manual.md

 If PARTITION BY clause returns numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format
 If PARTITION BY clause returns hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format
 If PARTITION BY clause returns tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format
+If you need different partitions for different tables, then use --partitions=db.table1:part1,part2 --partitions=db.table?:*
 Values depends on field types in your table, use single quotes for String and Date/DateTime related types Look at the system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
    --schema, -s                                      Backup schemas only, will skip data